An explicit presentation of the centre of the restricted rational Cherednik algebra: The blocks of the centre

-The condition that $X_c(W)$ is smooth is therefore fundamentally important.
+To better understand the blocks we require two key facts, firstly that the blocks have the form of a matrix algebra and secondly that there is a bijection between the irreducible representation of $W$ and the blocks.
+Both of these require that $X_c(W)$ is smooth.
 Thankfully, this condition is not hard to guarantee due to \cite[Corollary 1.14]{EG} which says the following. \begin{lem} For a suitably generic class function $c$ (one which is a complement to finitely many hyperplanes on the set of conjugacy classes of reflections in $S_n\wr \mathbb{Z}/\ell\mathbb{Z}$) the variety $X_c(S_n\wr \mathbb{Z}/\ell\mathbb{Z})$ is smooth. \end{lem} \textbf{Throughout the rest of this paper it is assumed} $c$ \textbf{is chosen so that $X_c(W)$ is smooth}.
 Also, we say that $c$ is generic if the algebra $Z(H_c(S_n\wr\mathbb{Z}/\ell\mathbb{Z}))$ is regular.

 Let us describe the blocks in \eqref{equation3}.
-The algebra $B_p$ is a matrix algebra over the ring of functions at the points $p\in \gamma^{-1}(0)$ by \cite[7]{Baby},
+The algebra $B_p$ is a matrix algebra over the ring of functions at the points $p\in \gamma^{-1}(0)$ by \cite[Proposition 2.2]{brown2001},

 Here $\mathcal{O}_p=(Z_c(W)/R_+Z_c(W))_p$ is the scheme theoretic fibre of $\gamma$ at $0$ localised at the point $p$.
 The next proposition demonstrates that the blocks can be labeled by the irreducible representations of $W$.